Fastening Methods

 Such J-numbers can include the following:

-- Application-specific preload values or friction torque
+- Application-specific preload values or friction torques

 - Special instructions for marking or packaging